 Continuing care – what comes next?

 After you have completed the inpatient treatment program at Cascade Behavioral Health, you will be ready to transition to your next phase of treatment.
 Before you are discharged, you will meet with a counselor who will help you design your aftercare plan so that you are able to move seamlessly from one phase of the recovery process to the next.
 You may begin an outpatient program that is flexible enough to allow you to meet your work and school obligations, while maintaining necessary treatment.
 The outpatient program uses techniques such as group therapy, family therapy, and informational lectures.
 Patients learn such skills as stress management, relapse prevention, and life skills.
-Both morning and evening group times are available.
 Patients may reenter their community in an outpatient program that will continue to work with them for up to two years.
 In order to establish a relationship of trust, individuals will work with the same caring staff from the beginning.
 Others may be at the point where they are ready to discharge home.
 If you are ready to discharge to home with traditional outpatient therapy, we will provide you with necessary referrals and available community resources.

 Serving the Greater Seattle Area